-The key phrase in that first sentence of the paragraph above is “used properly.”
+Of course, the key phrase in that first sentence of the paragraph above is “used properly.”
 When not used properly, they set the stage for serious injury to the resident.
 Proper use includes having two staff members operate the lift (see here, here, here, here, and here for examples of what happens when one person does a two-person job); it includes safe operation of the lift itself (see here and here for examples of what happens when the lift isn’t used properly); and it includes making sure that the lift itself is in good condition and that all of the slings and accessories are in good condition and appropriate for use (see here, here, and here for examples for when that is not true).

+When you have staff taking shortcuts in the care of residents, this raises the question as to whether this is an understaffed nursing home.
+Unfortunately, understaffing a nursing home is a feature of the nursing home business model.
 One of our core beliefs is that nursing homes are built to fail due to the business model they follow and that unnecessary accidental injuries and wrongful deaths of nursing home residents are the inevitable result.
 Order our FREE report, Built to Fail, to learn more about why.
 Our experienced Chicago nursing home lawyers are ready to help you understand what happened, why, and what your rights are.
 Contact us to get the help you need.

 Other blog posts of interest: